vega/vega/docs/docs/api/extensibility.md

 ## <a name="transforms"></a>Transforms

-<a name="register" href="#register">#</a>
+<a name="transforms" href="#transforms">#</a>
-vega.<b>register</b>(<i>definition</i>, <i>transform</i>)
+vega.<b>transforms</b>
 [<>](https://github.com/vega/vega-dataflow/blob/master/src/register.js "Source")

-Registers a new data transform for use within Vega JSON specifications.
+An object that maps transform names to transform constructors.
+To add a new transform to Vega, assign the transform to this object under the desired name.

-The _definition_ argument is an object providing the name, metadata, and parameters accepted by the transform.
-The [vega-dataflow](https://github.com/vega/vega-dataflow) repository includes a collection of [definition object examples](https://github.com/vega/vega-dataflow/tree/master/definitions).
-The _transform_ argument is a constructor function for a Vega dataflow [Transform](https://github.com/vega/vega-dataflow/blob/master/src/Transform.js) instance.
+In order to parse transform references within a Vega specification, the transform constructor must also have a `Definition` property that provides the necessary metadata and parameter information.
+The [vega-transforms](https://github.com/vega/vega-transforms) repository includes a collection of transforms demonstrating the syntax of definition objects.

-Note that if a transform is registered at runtime, any Vega JSON specifications using the new transform will fail JSON schema validation, as the new transform is not included in the default schema definition.
-To include new transforms within a custom JSON schema, developers can create a custom Vega build, using the [register](#register) method to add the transform during the build process.
+Note that if a transform is added at runtime, any Vega JSON specifications using the new transform will fail JSON schema validation, as the new transform is not included in the default schema definition.
+To include new transforms within a custom JSON schema, developers can create a custom Vega build, adding new transforms to the vega-dataflow `transforms` export during the build process.